danish866/swipe_copy_right/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install this line to your application's Gemfile:

+    $ gem 'swipe_copy_right'

+And then execute:

-    $ bundle add swipe_copy_right
+    $ bundle install

 If bundler is not being used to manage dependencies, install the gem by executing: